-Dirt-to-Dinner welcomes contributing writers Samantha (Sam) Duda, Susan Leaman, and Diane Wetherington who have extensive experience and knowledge in the food industry.
-Susan works with companies and associations to develop solutions that address produce-related food safety issues; and Diane is CEO of iDecisionSciences, LLC, a provider of specialty crop consulting services, and iFoodDecisionSciences, Inc., a software solutions provider for the food industry.
+Dirt-to-Dinner welcomes contributing writers Susan Leaman, Diane Wetherington and Samantha (Sam) Duda, who have extensive experience and knowledge in the food industry.
+Susan works with companies and associations to develop solutions that address produce-related food safety issues, and Diane is CEO of iDecisionSciences, LLC, a provider of specialty crop consulting services, and iFoodDecisionSciences, Inc., a software solutions provider for the food industry.
 After completing a degree in sustainability and business administration, Sam joined iDecisionSciences, LLC, this year as a research and analytics associate.

-In our previous article, “Meet the ‘Ponics,” we discussed how innovative farming techniques include growing on rooftops and inside greenhouses, shipping containers, and warehouses.
-But, in order to understand the big picture, we also need to examine the various challenges that are associated with this type of farming.
+In a previous article, “Meet the ‘Ponics,” we discussed how innovative farming techniques include growing on rooftops and inside greenhouses, shipping containers, and warehouses.
+But to understand the big picture, we also need to examine the various challenges associated with this type of farming.

 The Startup Cost

 The first challenge for any company wanting to start an indoor farm is the startup costs.
 For companies looking to take part in indoor farming, there are hefty expenditures and operating costs including real estate, marketing, loan payments, lighting, and growing equipment and electricity.

 For companies that are growing indoors on a large scale, startup costs are in the millions.
 Some of the biggest players already established in indoor growing received millions of dollars from investors before beginning their endeavors.